Click on the name you want.

 The trial lasted ten days.
 Albert Talbott and Charles Talbott were convicted of first-degree murder and sentenced to hang in March 1881.
 Newspapers reported men crying, women shrieking, and the judge burying his face in his hands at the reading of the verdict.

-Reading of the verdict.
+News report: Reading of the verdict.

 The verdict was upheld by the Missouri Supreme Court which found no serious irregularities in the trial's proceedings, with the date rescheduled to June.
 At the last minute the execution was delayed until July by the Governor, who received pressure on both sides: either to let the execution proceed -- let the law be carried out -- or to commute the sentence to a lesser one because of the circumstantial evidence, questionable reputation of the key witness, and the youth of one of the defendants (Charles was 16 at the time of the murder).